srikanth-mokkapati/modern-pluto/src/pages/posts/influencer-gyaan.md

 A lot of this is going around and I am particularly fed up with some of the most useless and obvious *gyaan* on:

-1.  **Mental Health**: Yeah, we know it is important and we are not right in the head.
+1.  **Mental Health**: Yeah, we know it is important and we are not right in the head most times.

 2.  **Work/Job**: Yeah, few people have bad jobs, not going anywhere, know balance is important.